ApurvaMandalika9/ApurvaMandalika9/README.md

 # 👩‍💻 Welcome to My GitHub!

-Hello!
-I'm a passionate **Data Scientist** and 📚 **Graduate Student at Texas A&M University** pursuing a Master's in Computer Science.
-With a strong foundation in **Machine Learning**, **Deep Learning**, **Data Analytics**, and **Augmented Reality**, I bring over four years of professional experience at [24]7.ai 💼, where I contributed to innovative solutions, including AR-driven customer support and predictive analytics.
-My 📚 B.Tech in Computer Science from Amrita Vishwa Vidyapeetham laid the groundwork for my technical expertise.
+👋 Hello!
+I’m a passionate Data Scientist with a Master’s in Computer Science from Texas A&M University 🎓.

+💼 I have a strong foundation in Machine Learning, Deep Learning, Data Analytics, and Augmented Reality, backed by over 4 years of professional experience at [24]7.ai .
+During my time there, I worked on AR-driven customer support tools, predictive analytics, and other innovative solutions.

+📚 My journey began with a B.Tech in Computer Science from Amrita Vishwa Vidyapeetham, which laid the groundwork for my technical expertise.

 ---